-Other countries make the receipt of benefits conditional upon the beneficiary meeting certain other - often lifestyle or behaviour - requirements, such as vaccination and school attendance of targeted children as is the case in various countries in Latin America.
+Other countries invariably make the receipt of benefits conditional upon the beneficiary meeting certain other - often lifestyle or behaviour - requirements, such as vaccination and school attendance of targeted children as is the case in various countries in Latin America.
 "State parties are obliged to immediately meet minimum essential levels to the rights of food, health, housing, education and social security.
 These are inherent human rights and not conditional on the performance of certain actions or meeting requirements.
 Although these commitments can contribute to strengthen rights to education or health, they may suggest that people living in poverty cannot make rational choices to improve their lives, which could have the undesired consequence of reinforcing prevalent stereotypes about the poor-that they are careless and irresponsible, which is not supported by evidence.
-In this sense, conditionalities run the risk of violating the right to dignity of the poor"38.
+In this sense, conditionalities run the risk of violating the right to dignity of the poor"16.
 Absence of utilization of public social and health services may be due to poor quality, lack of trust, opportunity costs.
-See MODULE ADM.
+See Module on Administration for more discussion (ADM).